lieutdan13/dataforseo_sdk/README.rst

-The DataForSEO Python SDK contains a Python library to interact with APIs provided by DataForSEO (https://dataforseo.com/).
+The DataForSEO Python SDK contains a Python library to interact with the `DataForSEO <link https://dataforseo.com/>`_ APIs.

 * Free software: MIT license